ducksrfr/mac_admin/okta-workflows/readme.md

 Action cards may require a Workflows Connection to authenticate with the Okta or Jamf APIs.
 Your Workflows environment may prompt you to associate Connections that you have previously configured in your org with these templates.

+## Parsing the Okta Syslog

+This collection of flows contains a parent and multiple child flows to parse extraneous data from the Okta syslog.
+This is helpful when other teams ask for reports on a regular basis.

+The Google API does not allow you to dynamically generate new sheet or worksheet IDs, which makes report generation diffcult.
+The multiple child flows in this collection will import the Okta syslog data into a Workflows table where it is parsed before sending out to a Google Sheet.

 ## Available Flows

 * Remove Computers from a Static Group